talkohavy/lvlup/README.md

 This command sets up the `.lvlup` folder.
 It generates a README.md and a config.json file.
 The config file includes the default options.
 You should run this command once, when you are setting up `lvlup`.

 To publish public packages to NPM, you'll need to edit `.lvlup/config.json` and change `"access": "restricted",` to `"access": "public",`.
-Read more about [access in config file options](https://github.com/changesets/changesets/blob/main/docs/config-file-options.md#access-restricted--public).
 The `publishConfig` of each `package.json` is also respected and takes a priority over the setting stored under `.lvlup/config.json`.

 ### 2. `add`